lpc clinical supervision guidelines

 1) Stay in your lane.

 You don’t have to be experienced with every clinical situation your supervisee may encounter.
 None of us know everything.
-Still, there are simple and practical guidelines for choosing LAPC supervisees that are within your area of competence.
+Still, there are simple and practical guidelines for choosing LAPC supervisees whose work is within your area of competence.

 For example, some counseling specialties have unique legal considerations.
 This is particularly true with child and adolescent populations.
 You may have child psychotherapy experience, but unless this is a specialty area it may not be possible to competently train and mentor your supervisee.